15 Slavery

 White Virginian’s Woodcut of Events Surrounding Turner’s Revolt, 1831

 Nat Turner’s 1831 revolt in Virginia also failed, but not before Turner and his followers killed 60 Whites, including women and children.
-The violent uprising gained recent media attention with the release of Nate Parker’s Birth of a Nation in 2016.
 In 1831, authorities distributed the perpetrators’ severed heads on fence posts around Virginia, same as with the Stono Rebellion in 1739.
 Whites fashioned the perpetrators’ bones into trophies, boiled their flesh into grease, and sewed their skin into souvenirs.
 They wrenched, skinned, quartered, and decapitated Turner, hoping that his dismembered body would prevent his soul from entering the afterlife.
 Turner, Vesey, and Gabriel moonlighted as either political rebels versed in the rhetoric of the American and French Revolutions or ministers versed in inspirational Biblical passages.
 The timing of the revolt was inspired by Turner viewing a solar eclipse in February, then a bluish-green tint in the sunset caused by the eruption of Mt.
-St. Helen’s in August.
+St. Helens in August.
 One effect of Turner’s actions was a widespread illiteracy campaign making it illegal for the enslaved to read in most of the South.
-That way, the Bible and Declaration of Independence, with its hypocritical call for freedom, could be kept from the enslaved.
+That way, the Bible and Declaration of Independence, with its hypocritical call for freedom, could be kept under wraps.
 Nat Turner’s Revolt ushered in a general era of paranoia that included mail censorship in the South and a Gag Rule in Congress, whereby it became illegal for Congressman to discuss abolition in the nation’s capital, First Amendment be damned.
 Whites also disarmed free blacks in neighboring states like Delaware.
 Turner became more famous later with publication of a sensationalized, fictional account by William Styron, The Confessions of Nat Turner (1967), inspired by Turner’s prison testimony to his attorney, Thomas Ruffin Gray.
+The rebellion garnered more media attention with the release of Nate Parker’s Birth of a Nation in 2016.

 "Death of Capt.
 Ferrer, the Captain of the Amistad, July 1839," 1840, John Warner Barber